-A traditional agent spends most of his/her time working for the seller, marketing the home, negotiating for the seller etc..
+A traditional real estate agent spends most of his/her time working for the seller, marketing homes, negotiating for the seller etc..
 They work for the seller and are bound by law to try to get the highest price for a home.

-An Exclusive Buyer Agent spends almost all of his time researching mortgages, neighborhoods and homes for buyers, negotiating on the buyer's behalf and making sure the buyer gets a good home at the lowest possible price and terms.
+An Exclusive Buyer Agent spends almost all of his time researching neighborhoods and homes for buyers, previewing and touring homes, negotiating on a buyer's behalf and making sure the buyer gets a good home at the lowest possible price and terms.
 Buyer agents work for the buyer and owe the buyer their loyalty in every real estate transaction.

 How is a Buyer Agent paid?